getanteon/anteon/README.md

 2. **Config File**

-    Config file is more flexible than the CLI usage and it lets you to use all capabilities of the Ddosify.
+    Config file  lets you to use all capabilities of the Ddosify.

-    The features only can be used by a config file;
+    The features that can only usable by a config file;
     - Scneario creation.
     - Payload from a file.
     - Extra connection configuration, like *keep-alive* enable/disable logic.
-    - Supports HTTP2.
+    - HTTP2 support.

     Usage;